NickDimmock/uon-pure-import-combined/README.md

 - org.xml - organisations import file
 - persons.xml  - persons import file
 - users.xml  - users import file
-- phd_problems.csv - CSV export of excluded phd records for Pure team
+- phd-notes.csv - CSV export of excluded PhD records for Pure team
+- data-notes.csv - CSV list of notes / issues from puredatahesa conversion
+- id_lookip_log.txt - Record of issues creating ID lookups values for PhD staff
-- master_data.json - JSON export of data structure
+- master_data.json - JSON export of main data structure

+## Other scripts

+`backup.py` will copy output files with a -prev suffix for comparison.
+Currently this must be run manually.

+`check.py` will check the current input files for common errors.
+It will output 1 if no errors are found, or 0 followed by a list of errors.